e-vdb/toxic-comment-classification/README.md

 ## Summary

-Multi-label classification of comments
+Multi-label classification of Wikipedia comments.

-## Dataset

-Wikipedia comments rated in 6 categories of *toxicity*.
+The purpose is to predict the *toxicity* of these comments among 6 categories :

 * toxic
 * severe_toxic